kamych1916/Site---kamych1916-version-1.3-/README.md

 Personal site-portfolio of Kamol Rakhimov

-now this templates doesn't work in url - kamych1916.ru, because the site will be upgraded to version 2.0
+now this templates doesn't work in url - kamych1916.ru, because this site was be upgraded to version 2.0

 you can visit my site now - www.kamych1916.ru